-When you look at it on other stocks, let’s just say here’s another one, TLYS, so the same thing here, basically the stock movement, the volatility of that stock was a lot lighter, it didn’t move a lot per day.
+When you look at it on other stocks, let’s say here’s another one, TLYS, so the same thing here, mainly the stock movement, the volatility of that stock was a lot lighter, it didn’t move a lot per day.

 If you look at this line that I drew right over here at 8.72, and we take a look at the weekly, you can see that resistance level right there, and we actually can bring it all the way across into 2014, so there’s a few resistance points that I’m watching, one of them is right here, another one is here, another one is here.
 So those are some resistance points, and even there are some support and resistance around 2015.

-Those are some key levels, but as I get into more of the daily action and I’m watching this stock, you can see that if I was trading this on a day to day basis, more than likely I would already think in my view that at this price level, that stock is already extended.
+Those are some key levels, but as I get into more of the daily activities and I’m watching this stock, you can see that if I were trading this on a day to day basis, more than likely I would already think in my view that at this price level, that stock is already extended.